 3. Know Your Local Laws

-And their cries — and lobbying dollars and campaign contributions — tend to fall on sympathetic ears in local legislatures.
+And their cries — lobbying dollars and campaign contributions — tend to fall on sympathetic ears in local legislatures.
 After all, many municipalities charge special hotel taxes.

 Research the best cities for vacation rentals, including both returns and legal regulations.
 Always understand your local laws, and make sure you can comply before listing on Airbnb!